-It is from this screen house at ZARI Msekera research station that disease free planting materials for two OFSP varieties – Chiwoko and Olympia are supplied to farmers (decentralized vine multipliers) for multiplication.
-Of the two OFSP varieties, Olympia is more prolific in terms of vine multiplication and is also highly preferred by farmers due its root yield and taste.
+It is from this screen house at ZARI Msekera research station that disease free planting materials for two OFSP varieties–Chiwoko and Olympia are supplied to farmers (decentralized vine multipliers) for multiplication.
+Of the two OFSP varieties, Olympia is more prolific in terms of vine multiplication and is also highly preferred by farmers due to its root yield and taste.

 On station evaluation of new OFSP varieties is also ongoing at the ZARI Msekera research station.
 The project team is bringing in new varieties to replenish the varieties available to farmers.
-Data is being collected on the yields, content of vitamin A of these new varieties and drought resistance.
-On farm testing of some of these varieties with farmers is also ongoing.
+Data is being collected on the yields, content of vitamin A, and drought resistance.
+On farm testing with farmers is also ongoing.

 OFSP vine multiplier per excellence!
-Epulani Daka from Chiwoko Agriculture Camp in Machinga District has been a vine multiplier since 2013.
+Epulani Daka from Chiwoko Agriculture Camp in Chipata District has been a vine multiplier since 2013.

 Vasti Daka usually helps her father, Epulani to prepare the OFSP vines for sale.
 When the Africa RISING monitoring team visited Epulani's home, Vasti and her father were busy working to ensure they deliver 6,000 OFSP vines that a local NGO had placed an order for.

-“The first time I heard about OFSP, I never imagined it would be such a success.
-To be honest I took it just to experiment and out of ‘polite courtesy’ to the team which came to introduce OFSP to us,” notes Epulani.
-"However, after becoming so successful in OFSP farming and vine multiplication, I have never looked back!"
+'The first time I heard about OFSP, I never imagined it would be such a success.
+To be honest, I took it just to experiment and out of "polite courtesy" to the team which came to introduce OFSP to us,' says Epulani.
+'But after becoming a successful OFSP farmer and vine multiplier, I have never looked back!'